 Backyard Scavenger Hunt

 This will take some planning on your part, but create clues that lead up to one another, that will take your kids on a scavenger hunt through the backyard.
 Have the final clue lead them to a surprise, like a popsicle, or new squirt gun waiting for them.
+There are so many fun ideas you can incorporate into a backyard scavenger hunt.

 Who doesn’t love chasing bubbles around the yard, while trying to pop each one?
 Bubble solution is cheap and easy to make; simply mix 2 cups of water with ¼ cup Dawn dish soap, and 1 tablespoon of corn syrup, or give this bouncing bubbles recipe a try.
 If you do not have any old bubble wands lying around you can use fly swatters, slotted kitchen utensils, and even cookie cutters.